ethereumclassic/ECIPs/_specs/ecip-tabs.md

 # Rationale

-## Codependent Production-Race Characteristics
+## Inversely Proportional Equilibrium Factors

 PoW resilience against double-spend attacks depends on an assumption that no entity controls more than the "honest"/public network's hashrate over some time.
+The difficulty value over time represents an equilibrium value.
+Difficulty values over time in excess (or deficiency) of the equilbrium represent competitiveness; for good, or for evil.

 The logic of this proposal depends on an _additional assumption_ that no entity controls more than the network's TABS value in capital over some time.
+This is another equilibrium value.

-These assumptions are codependent.
-If an entity is able to break either of these unit assumptions, the degree to which they are compromised is borne by the other unit.
+These assumptions (ie. equilibrium values) factored together create a 2-dimensional equilibrium.
+An excess or shortfall in one variable inversely slackens or raises the demand on the other for equilibrium.

 ```go
 // Equilibrium Example Schema